jabelop/shopping-api/README.md

 The integration tests requires you to have an local instance of mongo running, you must set the connection variables on the .env file.

 ## Running the API
 To run the API ```docker-compose up --build``` all the containers for the services will be deployed and connected.
+Run the api on a second terminal for testing (e2e specific).